LubeVPN/LubeVPN.github.io/confidentiality.md

 **Figure 1.1:** Alice holds the two public keys given by Bob, i.e. K<sub>A</sub> & K<sub>B</sub>, because Alice and Bob have performed [out-of-band authentication](../authentication).
 Note that both of their devices manage their own cryptographic keys.
 In fact, all keys in Citium are generated or derived on-device.
 Private keys are never sent to anyone else, not even to the service nodes.

-**Figure 1.2:** Most instant messenger systems are designed that messages are directly pushed onto the client apps of the intended recipients.
-However, in Citium Instant Messenger system, push notifications are limited to a generic text reminder (i.e. "You have a new message.")(G) being sent to the intended recipients.
-The intended recipients are required to fetch in the messages on their own, which will be explained later in the data flow cycle.
-For now, Alice sends two pieces of information to Bob's service node IMSP Bolivia in case Bob is not currently online.
-One is the generic text reminder (i.e. "You have a new message."); and the other is a Random Session Key (K<sub>R</sub>).
+Both public keys are used in the Hybrid Encryption module, which combines the deniability of a public-key cryptosystem, the efficiency of a symmetric-key cryptosystem, and the additional protection of threshold cryptosystem.

-**Figure 1.3:** Citium Instant Messenger (CIM) is an Off-the-Record Messaging (OTR) system.
+**Figure 1.2:** Citium Instant Messenger (CIM) is an Off-the-Record Messaging (OTR) system.
 CIM  user Alice posts* a message to another Citium user Bob.
 Here, Alice's message is converted into a plaintext (M).
-M and K<sub>R</sub> are going to be processed through the Hybrid Encryption module as shown.
+M and Random Session Key (K<sub>R</sub>) are going to be processed through the Hybrid Encryption module as follows:

-{: .box-success}
-__*__  We use the word "post" instead of "send" because it makes more sense in the communication network of Citium, which combines the beauty of both cryptography and steganography.
-But what is steganography?
-Imagine the word "post" in the sense of Alice posting many anonymous and randomly placed classified ads on multiple newspapers around the world so everyone can see but only the intended recipient Bob knows how to locate them all and make sense of the underlying message.
-This practice, called steganography, is the flip side of cryptography.
-In cryptography, everyone involved knows a message has been sent.
-What's not known — except to the decoder — is the content of the message.
-Steganography hides the fact that a message was even sent, usually by hiding it in plain sight.(In the movie "A Beautiful Mind," the main character, played by Russell Crowe, becomes convinced that the Communists are hiding messages inside news stories and loses his mind trying to decipher them.)

-**Figure 1.4:** In order to understand IMTM and Ciphertexts (β<sub>N-1</sub>& θ), we must first find out what has happened in the Hybrid Encryption module, which combines the convenience of a public-key cryptosystem, the efficiency of a symmetric-key cryptosystem, and the additional protection of threshold cryptosystem.

 Plaintext (M) is first encrypted by the [XXTEA](https://en.wikipedia.org/wiki/XXTEA) and [Blowfish](https://en.wikipedia.org/wiki/Blowfish_(cipher)) algorithms with the Random Session Key (K<sub>R</sub>) resulting in a ciphertext (β).
 Splice β into n ciphertexts; and suppose n = 3, we have β<sub>1</sub>, β<sub>2</sub> and β<sub>3</sub>.